tellers-2016/fixed-income/README.md

   * eg. During the financial crisis, banks issued bonds at unusually high coupon rates seeking to obtain capital to cover its souring debts.
 Once the trouble passed and the banks came back on their feet again, those bonds soared in value.
 The reason being the credit rating of the issuing bank had greatly improved and you would be hard pressed to get another bond from that kind of corporate with that kind of a coupon rate.
  * Interest Risk: Have interest rates in the market risen or fallen since the bond was issued ?
 Is this bond still a good investment given its interest rate or are there higher lucrative coupon rate investments out there now ?
   * eg. When Interest rates rise, newly issued bonds have a higher coupon rate than those of their predecessors.
 Therefore in a rising interest rate environment, the prices of bonds go down.
 Since bonds that were previously issued have lower coupon rates than those recently available in the market, and will therefore see diminishing investor demand for them.
+ * Time (Term of the bond): The term of the bond also plays a factor in the price of the bond and how sensitive it is to market movements.
+The longer the term of the bond, the higher coupon rate demanded by investors because:
+  * Investors want to be compensated for *tying up* their money for a longer time (exposed to price fluctuations for a longer period of time in case they want to sell before maturity.
+Investors will also *miss out* out on a larger number of other investment opportunities should they arise)
+  * A longer maturity period provides the issuer a longer period for which they can *lock in* the coupon rate.
+Issuers need to compensate investors for receiving this *luxury*

 Based on how favourably the market views a bond, it could trade either at a premium (higher) or a discount (lower) to its face-value